 If any single one of these is out of alignment, it could lead to issues.

 Since your water is cloudy, the first thing to check is your sanitizer levels.
-Low sanitizer levels can quickly lead to a buildup of bacteria, algae, and just dead organic debris (like skin flakes!) that can make the water cloudy.
+Low sanitizer levels can quickly lead to a buildup of bacteria, algae, and dead organic debris (like skin flakes!), making the water cloudy.

 pH and Alkaline levels are typically not the main culprits for cloudy water, but you should check them too to be thorough.
 Besides, these levels all need to be checked often!

-If the need to check the chemical balances in your hot tub is news to you, here’s a kit you can get to help you get started on this process.
+If you are unaware of the need to check the chemical balances in your hot tub, here’s a kit to help you start the process.

 The spa filter is dirty

-As opposed to a chemical sanitizer, mechanical filtration refers to the actual filter of the spa.
-It filters “mechanically,” i.e., just by straining larger clumps of debris or material.
+As opposed to a chemical sanitizer, mechanical filtration refers to the spa’s actual filter.
+It filters “mechanically,” i.e., by straining larger clumps of debris or material.

-Once you’ve ensured your sanitizer levels are all good, then pop open the filtration compartment and give your filter a quick check.
-If it’s full of gunk and debris, then it’s time for a quick clean or perhaps even replacement.
+Once you’ve ensured your sanitizer levels are good, pop open the filtration compartment and give your filter a quick check.
+If it’s full of gunk and debris, it’s time for a quick clean or perhaps even replacement.

 An excess of debris on your filter increases the amount of sanitizer your spa needs, quickly leading to low sanitizer levels and a buildup of gunk, causing cloudy water.